 Despite market volatility, BNG Bank has consistently been able to lend to the Dutch public sector at advantageous rates, given the bank's low funding costs compared with those of commercial banks.
 The bank's narrow public policy mandate translates into concentrations in its loan portfolio.
-However, these concentrations mainly relate to Dutch local governments and housing associations that benefit from guarantees on their liabilities from the central government (€90.2 billion as of December 2019, including off-balancesheet exposures).
+However, these concentrations mainly relate to Dutch local governments and housing associations that benefit from guarantees on their liabilities from the central government (€90.4 billion as of June 2020, including off-balance-sheet exposures).
 Therefore, they do not entail any capital charge.
 The bank has also started export refinancing activities under the central government's export credit guarantee.

-A small share (€13.0 billion or 13% of total loans and advances, including off-balance-sheet exposures as of year-end 2019) of the bank's lending is subject to a capital charge.
+A small share (9% of the long-term loan book, as of year-end 2019) of the bank's lending is subject to a capital charge.
 These exposures consist of loans, for example, to public-private partnerships.
 Concentration risks in such loans are modest and volumes are closely monitored.
-The bank does not intend to significantly increase the share of such loans in the foreseeable future.
+The bank does not intend to increase the share of such loans in the foreseeable future.
 Nonetheless, this portfolio was responsible for loan-loss provisions of €153 million in 2019, essentially linked to one weak counterparty who provides services to municipalities.
-As a result, loan-loss provisions represented 18 basis points (bps) of average gross loans in 2019 versus none in 2018.
+As a result, loan-loss charges represented 18 basis points (bps) of average gross loans in 2019 versus none in 2018.
+Loan-loss charges were €27 million in H1 2020, which represented an annualised 6 bps of average gross loans.